Jean Fugett

-Jean Schloss Fugett, Jr. (born December 16, 1951) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
+Jean Schloss Fugett Jr. (born December 16, 1951) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
 He played college football at Amherst College.
 After his NFL career, he became a lawyer and businessman.

-Early years
+Early life

 Born and raised in Baltimore, Maryland, he skipped two grades as a youngster.
 Raised Catholic, he attended Cardinal Gibbons School, where he started playing football as a senior, becoming a two-way player (tight end and defensive end).
 He graduated in 1968 and was named the Baltimore Catholic Athlete of the Year, the first black athlete to be given the award.

 Fugett accepted an academic scholarship to Amherst College in Massachusetts, because he wanted to go to a school where he could play both basketball and football.
 As a senior in 1971, he led the team in receiving and scoring with 39 receptions for 635 yards and 9 touchdowns, while earning Little All-American honors.

 Professional career

 Dallas Cowboys

-Fugett was selected by the Dallas Cowboys in the thirteenth round (338th overall) of the 1972 NFL Draft.
+Fugett was selected by the Dallas Cowboys in the thirteenth round (338th overall) of the 1972 NFL draft.
 The Cowboys carried only two tight ends on the roster in those years, but saw potential in the 20-year-old rookie and made an exception by adding him as the third one.
 As a rookie, he was the backup behind future hall of famer Mike Ditka, after passing an injured Billy Truax on the depth chart.
 He was used mostly on passing downs and finished with 7 receptions for 94 yards.

 In 1973, Billy Joe DuPree was taken in the first round of that year's draft and became the starter at tight end.
 Fugett remained as the backup tight end, collecting 9 receptions for 168 yards and 3 touchdowns, leading the team with an 18.7-yard average per reception.

 In 1974, as the backup behind Dupree, he appeared in 12 games with 2 starts.
 He made 4 receptions for 60 yards and one touchdown.

 In 1975, Fugett started nine games in place of an injured DuPree.
 He was the team's second leading receiver (behind Drew Pearson), with 38 receptions for 488 yards and three touchdowns.
 He also started Super Bowl X against the Pittsburgh Steelers.